 Remember to focus all your correspondence with the client on what you can do to make their lives easier, make their business run smoother, help them avoid problems and so forth.
 It’s all about them, not you.
 If they get that from their interactions with you, they are very likely to hire you for a long-term contract.
 But, you must ask for it.

-How have you converted a one-time project client to a long-term client?
+Virtual Assistants, how have you converted a one-time project client to a long-term client?

 The best place to find long term clients is through a reputable and busy virtual assistant job board like the VAinsiders Club